Subscribe to The Weekly e-newsletter

 Rangelands Living Skin

-The project aims to identify practical, cost-effective practices that deliver benefits for soil, plants, animals and people – the living skin of the rangelands.
+The project will create an evidence-base for helping widespread adoption of practices that benefit soil, plants, animals and people – the living skin of the rangelands.

 These are practices such as:

 - water management (ponding and banks)

 This means more reliability from year to year, improved pasture health, improved groundcover, more feed for livestock and recovery of plants after dry conditions.

 The project aims to see increased productivity on up to 1 million hectares.